PastorGL/OneRing/CONFIG.md

 op.inputs.type_other=tracks
 ```

-Notice that the keys end with just a name of an Operation in the case of positional inputs, or 'name of an Operation' + '.' + 'its internal name of input' for named ones.
+Note that the keys end with just a name of an Operation in the case of positional Inputs, or 'name of an Operation' + '.' + 'its internal name of input' for named ones.
+These layers are mutually exclusive for a given Operation.

-Same is true for the `op.output.` and `op.outputs.` layers that describe which DataStreams emits this Operation.
+All the same goes for the `op.output.` and `op.outputs.` layers that describe DataStreams an Operation is about to produce.
 Examples:
 ```properties
 op.outputs.range_filter=range_accurate_signals
 op.output.accuracy_filter.signals=accurate_signals